-- Students must achieve a grade of "C-" or higher in the core courses to earn credit toward this degree. - \Students must receive special permission from the Dean to take more than 20 credits their first two semesters.
+- Students must achieve a grade of "C-" or higher in the core courses to earn credit toward this degree. - Students must receive special permission () from their academic advisor to take more than 20 credits in either of their first two semesters.